DataSF/covid19-cases-map/README.md

 # Albers USA state-level data visualization

+This directory contains example code for visualizing state-level data as a choropleth map with a sidebar for displaying additional data about viewer-selected locations.

 This example builds on the [Albers projection style blog post](https://www.mapbox.com/elections/albers-usa-projection-style).
-You can [add the Albers style to your account](https://account.mapbox.com/auth/signin/?route-to=https://studio.mapbox.com/styles/add-style/lobenichou/ck6mlwzti0xkq1ipl6zxkblyz) to .

-This directory contains example code for visualizing state-level data.
+You can [add the Albers style to your account](https://account.mapbox.com/auth/signin/?route-to=https://studio.mapbox.com/styles/add-style/lobenichou/ck6mlwzti0xkq1ipl6zxkblyz) to get access to the Albers tileset and adjust the style to your needs.
+Alternatively, the style included in the sample code is public and already uses the Albers tileset.
+If you want to visualize counties, you will need to add the style to your own account.

 The `index.html` file shows how to style a map based on data loaded from a CSV.
 You can replace the usage of `mock-states.csv` in the index file to point to a CSV file with the same shape that is hosted elsewhere.